petros-d/docs/docs/upgrade-runtime.md

     Once you upgrade Runtime versions, you CANNOT downgrade to an earlier version.
 The Airflow metadata database structurally changes with each release, making for backwards incompatibility across versions.

-    For our platform's full collection of Docker Images, go to [Astronomer's image repository on Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags).
+    For Astronomer's platform's full collection of Docker Images, go to the [Astronomer Runtime repository on Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags).

 ## Step 2: Deploy Your Image